IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 **To understand how Operators work at a high level, first we need to understand some of the basic features of how Kubernetes works**, features which Operators take advantage of.

 ### Workloads on Kubernetes
 A "workload" is an application running on Kubernetes.
 Usually, this is done in as a `Deployment`.
-A [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) runs a set of pod replicas or [`ReplicaSets`](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) which just ensures that a certain amount of pods are running at a given time.
-Remember that each pod is running a container.
+A [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) runs a set of pod replicas which just ensures that a certain amount of pods are running at a given time.

-Once your application is running, you can make it available on the internet as a `Service`.
+Once your application is running, you can make it available as a `Service`.
 A [`Service`](https://kubernetes.io/docs/concepts/services-networking/service/) is a way to expose an application running on a set of Pods as an endpoint, so that other client applications can invoke your service.

 <!-- ### Using Pods